 - Go to Dashboard > Contact > Salesforce > Feeds > Feed with contact/lead as object > Edit

-- Slide the button to enable contact associated with multiple campaigns.
+- Slide the button to enable contact association with multiple campaigns

 - Refresh, select, and enter the campaign names in the multi-input meta box.
 Any contact created through this feed shall be associated with the selected campaigns.